 This standards-based Geometry course formalizes and extends students' geometric experiences from the middle grades.
 Students will: establish criteria for congruence of triangles based on rigid motions; establish criteria for similarity of triangles based on dilations and proportional reasoning; informally develop explanations of circumference, area and volume formulas; apply the Pythagorean Theorem to the coordinate plane; prove basic geometric theorems; and extend work with probability.
 Additional Honors work will have students apply trigonometry to general triangles, explain volume formulas and understand and apply theorems about circles.
 This course was designed to address the requirements of the Arizona Mathematics Standards.
-Students will receive 1.0 credit in Honors Mathematics upon completion of this two semester course.
 Prerequisite or corequisite: Algebra IA/B or Honors Algebra IA/B

-MAT4050 ALGEBRA II A/ALGEBRA II B
+MAT4050 ALGEBRA II A/B